 - The orange column contains the concatenated data, with the point number, latitude and longitude.

-- In the header of this column, you can enter the number of decimals that we hope will round the concatenation.
-With care, that rounding off decimals of geographic coordinates can lead to large errors.
+- In the header of this column, you can enter the number of decimal places we expect the concatenation to round.
+Be careful, that rounding decimals of geographic coordinates can lead to large errors.

 Send the coordinates to txt